Herniated disk representation on a spine

-Disc herniation is one of the common causes of back pain that brings patients to the spine specialists at Long Island Spine Rehabilitation Medicine.
+Disc herniation is one of the common causes of back pain that brings patients to spine specialists at Long Island Spine Rehabilitation Medicine.
 Because we are widely known for our non-surgical approaches to relieving back pain, patients come to us seeking treatments that will increase their comfort and mobility without surgery.
 Our disc herniation treatments include disc herniation physical therapy, anti-inflammatory medications to reduce inflammation and swelling, analgesic medications to control pain, acupuncture, and epidural steroid injection therapy.

 If you are suffering debilitating pain in your back, limbs, or extremities due to a herniated disc, you will be relieved to hear that 80 to 90 percent of patients with a new or recent acute disc herniation improve without surgery.